Cog-Creators/Red-DiscordBot/docs/getting_started.rst

     Arguments followed by ``=value`` means that, if not specified, the argument will be equal to ``value``.

+    Arguments followed by an ellipsis ``...`` means that you may provide multiple arguments for the command.

     For example, the command ``[p]cleanup messages`` in the cleanup cog has the syntax ``cleanup messages <number> [delete_pinned=False]``, which means